 The vCloud API is REST-based.
 For more information about the vCloud API, see the vCloud API Programming Guide.
-Example 8-4 shows the REST API calls that accomplish the tasks shown in Example 8-1, Example 8-2, and Example 8-3, after logging in.

-Example 8-4.
-REST API Calls To Get Provider VDC
+The following example shows the REST API calls that accomplish the tasks shown in examples above, after logging in.
+RESA API Calls To Get Provider VDC: